Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 The profit and loss statement (P&L) or income statement, balance sheet, and cash flow statement are essential for assessing your business’s performance, conducting financial planning, and presenting financials to investors.

-Unlike a single-entry system, a double-entry system includes the level of transaction detail you need to build these statements.
-For example, you need data on the business’s assets, liabilities, and equity to create a balance sheet: Double-entry bookkeeping records the debits and credits to each of these accounts separately.
+For example, you need data on the business’s assets, liabilities, and equity to create a balance sheet.
+Double-entry accounting records the debits and credits to each of these accounts separately.

 4. A double-entry bookkeeping system makes it easier to detect errors and fraud.

 Using double-entry bookkeeping, debits and credits have to match in your reports.
 If they’re out of balance, you must investigate the discrepancy to identify and fix the error.
-In single-entry bookkeeping, debits or credits are entered only once so errors can easily go undetected.
-This “failsafe” provided by double-entry bookkeeping helps ensure the accuracy and completeness of your financial records.

-Because of these benefits, any accountant or finance firm will likely set up your business with a double-entry system of accounting.
 Transferring a business’s finances from single-entry to double-entry bookkeeping is not a complex process, but it can be time-consuming.
 Your accounting firm will have to review all your historical financial transactions in order to record them in the new format.
-To avoid these issues—and benefit from advanced bookkeeping as soon as possible—we recommend using double-entry bookkeeping from your startup’s earliest days.

-It is possible to build your own bookkeeping system—but the quickest, most effective way to create the right finance processes for your business is to work with a professional.
 At Zeni, our team of accounting professionals has seen the bookkeeping challenges that startups face countless times, so we created a finance service that helps businesses avoid common bookkeeping errors and build the financial foundation to grow.

-Zeni is a modern finance firm that combines artificial intelligence and machine learning technology with human expertise to provide accounting, tax, CFO, and bookkeeping services for startups.
-Our team of seasoned finance professionals can work with your business to develop a GAAP-compliant double-entry bookkeeping system that is tailored to your needs.
 We can help set up your accounting software, build your chart of accounts, and stay on top of your daily record keeping with AI-powered processes that are 10x faster than manual bookkeeping.